 A transaction executing with Snapshot Isolation always reads data from a snapshot of the (committed) data as of the time the transaction started, called its Start-Timestamp.
 This time may be any time before the transaction's first Read.
-A transaction running in Snapshot Isolation is therefore never blocked attempting a read as long as the snapshot data from its Start-Timestamp can be maintained.
+A transaction running in Snapshot Isolation is never blocked attempting a read as long as the snapshot data from its Start-Timestamp can be maintained.
 The transaction's writes (updates, inserts, and deletes) will also be reflected in this snapshot, to be read again if the transaction accesses (i.e., reads or updates) the data a second time.
-Updates by other transactions active after the transaction.
+Updates by other transactions active after the transaction Start-Timestamp are invisible to the transaction.